Personal insolvency options

-The Act has introduced 3 new debt resolution mechanisms to help mortgage-holders and other people with unsustainable debt to reach agreements with their creditors.
-The new mechanisms offer different solutions to people in different situations.
+There are 3 debt resolution procedures to help mortgage-holders and other people with unsustainable debt to reach agreements with their creditors.
+These procedures offer different solutions to people in different situations.
 Each option has its own rules and procedures.

 These procedures were introduced by the Personal Insolvency Act 2012 and are described in more detail below.

-Each of the new debt resolution mechanisms has its own rules and procedures but the following main rules apply to all of them:
+Each of the 3 debt resolution procedures has its own rules and procedures but the following main rules apply to all of them.

 Limits on usage

-You can be involved in only one of the new mechanisms (DRN, DSA or PIA) or in the bankruptcy process at any one time.
+You can be involved in only one of the 3 procedures (DRN, DSA or PIA) or in the bankruptcy process at any one time.
 If you use one of these 4 processes, you will generally have to wait some years before applying to use another.

-You may use each of the new mechanisms only once in your lifetime.
+You may use each of the 3 procedures only once in your lifetime.
 (There is no such limit on bankruptcy but it would be rare for anyone to go bankrupt twice.)

 Running up debts